extratone/jolly-template/README.md

 - The _head_ metadata is not complete when it comes to [Open Graph](https://ogp.me), so you may want to check that on your side once it's installed.
 Same for the favicon parts, maybe good to double check on your end.
 - On this template, the _search_, _tagged_, and _archive_ pages use the same code: if you want to remove the _tagged_ part, be sure to check the three pages.

-Finally, if you see anything wrong with this template or one of its files, well, you know what to do :)
+Finally, if you see anything wrong with this template or one of its files, well, you know what to do.